Harry George Woolley: West Coast Senior Lacrosse Association

-In 1972, Woolley took over as Commissioner of the floundering Inter-City Senior B Lacrosse League.
+In 1972, Woolley took over as commissioner of the floundering Inter-City Senior B Lacrosse League.
 He took drastic measures in changing the structure of the organization by implementing a league agreement, producing league perpetual trophies and crafting a new overall image.
 Out of the changes came the newly formed West Coast Senior Lacrosse Association (WCSLA) in 1973.
 Woolley helped the Senior B league take giant strides toward respectability after years of having a reputation for being just a beer league.

-While he was league Commissioner, he ruled against the home Nanaimo Senior B team.
+While he was league commissioner, he ruled against the home Nanaimo Senior B team.
 Consequently, he was chased out of the arena by an angry mob of fans who hurled beer bottles at him.

 Attendance grew from only a half-dozen people to several hundred fans during the playoffs.
 Woolley believed in the potential to have a respectable and competitive secondary division.
-He envisioned a league composed of players that didn't want to play in the Western Lacrosse Association (Senior A) or that just lacked experience.
+He envisioned a league composed of players that did not want to play in the Western Lacrosse Association (Senior A) or that just lacked experience.

 In 1974, Woolley helped bring the Presidents Cup finals to the Lower Mainland for the first time.
 To make this happen Harry single-handedly spent months pounding on doors of local businesses to raise $5,000 and acquired a number of sponsorships.

 His hard work reforming the league translated into becoming the first nominee and recipient of the Mr. Sport Award given out by The Columbian newspaper in New Westminster, BC for work toward amateur sport.

 Woolley donated several awards to the WCSLA, including the Most Sportsmanlike Player Trophy, Most Sportsmanlike Team Trophy, Jeff Woolley Memorial Trophy, the Commissioner's Plaque and the Mickey Meslo Perpetual Trophy.

 North Delta Minor Lacrosse

 In 1976, Woolley and John Dorflinger of North Delta, BC founded the North Delta Minor Lacrosse Association (NDML).
 What initiated the move were the 40 registered lacrosse players residing in North Delta, British Columbia that were playing for Surrey minor teams.

 Woolley set up a successful recruitment drive to promote lacrosse to children residing in his own community.
 He also drafted up an association constitution and bylaws that complied with the BC Societies Act.
-During the same year, he became 2nd Vice President of the North Delta Minor Lacrosse Association.
+During the same year, he became 2nd vice president of the North Delta Minor Lacrosse Association.

 West Central Lacrosse League

 Woolley founded the West Central Lacrosse League (WCLL) in the fall of 2002.
-Earlier in 2002, while being Commissioner of the West Coast Senior Lacrosse Association (WCSLA) Senior B league, Woolley saw 55 players cut with nowhere to play.
+Earlier in 2002, while being commissioner of the West Coast Senior Lacrosse Association (WCSLA) Senior B league, Woolley saw 55 players cut with nowhere to play.
 He completed the necessary paperwork and helped organize the new league get off the ground.

 In May 2003, the WCLL was launched.
 The league's playing talent ranges from ex-Senior B players and Junior B call-ups to the completely inexperienced.
 The vision Woolley had in establishing the WCLL was to create a recreational league that any lacrosse enthusiast could join.